AJ-Gonzalez/arml/readme.md

 - ARML-podman: Podman image to deploy an instance of ARML tools.

-## Code Standards and Documentation
+## Code Standards nd Documentation

 Each component in this repository will have its own documentation file written in Markdown.
 All component documentation must be linked here.

 Coding standards will be as per the official guidelines per language, e.g. PEP8 for Python.

 Commit messages must always be descriptive and short.